eduardantonoff/fine_tuning/README.md

 # MIPT Fine-Tuning RuGPT 3 for Review Analysis and Generation

 ## Overview
-This project focuses on leveraging **RuGPT-3** to generate text reviews / extract strengths and weaknesses of establishments for various establishments based on specific input parameters like category, average rating, and keywords.
+This project focuses on leveraging **RuGPT-3** and **RuT5** to perform comprehensive review analysis and generation.
+The primary objective is to automate the creation of insightful and coherent synthetic text reviews, as well as to extract key aspects such as pros and cons from existing reviews.
+By fine-tuning these models on a curated dataset, we aim to enhance their ability to understand and generate contextually relevant content tailored to specific domains.

 ## Prototype